 The 2nd step is to bring back jobs to some of our biggest employers by enacting legislation to properly fund our schools, our road and infrastructure maintenance and construction, and our healthcare services and facilities.
 The current Legislature has failed to provide a budget capable of even funding basic state services without incurring monthly deficits, raiding KPERS and the highway fund, and increasing state borrowing (bonding) to dangerous levels.
 Businesses do not invest in states that cannot fund themselves.

 The 3rd step for me will be to actually do one of the primary jobs we send Legislators to Topeka to do – produce a balanced budget.
 Not taking the responsibility for balancing the budget just because this is an election year is the type of unwise and dangerous politics that got Kansas in this mess.
 We cannot afford to drive jobs and job producers away from Kansas along with our brightest and best young Kansans.

 The step you need to take now is to reject the failed policies that are bringing our state to new lows every month.
 We had a stable and growing state economy before “The Real Live Experiment” was implemented by the Governor and continued by Legislators in the Kansas House and Senate.
 Yes, John Barker voted WITH and FOR the Governor’s failed plan.

 A vote for Jo Schwartz on November 8 will begin the process of turning the Kansas economy around and help to better provide a positive future for all of us.

-Paid for by Schwartz for Kansas, Duane Schrag, Treasurer
+Paid for by Schwartz for Kansas, Tom Schwartz, Treasurer